*Originally published in June 2021

 In 2018, the Red Wings had two first round picks.
 With the Vegas Golden Knights’ pick, acquired in the Tomas Tatar trade, they selected a player who many thought would get selected in the 15-25 range.
 Instead, the Red Wings nabbed him at 30th overall.

-The 2018 Draft is still a bit too fresh to reach any clear conclusions.
-What is clear, from picks 30 to 36 the Red Wings held three picks.
+The 2018 Draft is still a bit too fresh to reach any clear conclusions, but that won’t be the case for long.
 It’s reasonable to assume that they felt gifted when Joe Veleno was still available at 30th overall given central scouting rankings.
+Now that Veleno is a full-time NHLer, it’s time for him to make good on that promise.

 Veleno dominated the Quebec Major Junior Hockey League the season after he was drafted, but he experienced growing pains in the AHL during the 2019-20 season.
 He followed that up with a solid season in the SHL with a weak Malmö team before making his NHL debut late in the 2020-21 season.
 He played in five games with the Red Wings, recording his first career goal along the way, and reignited the excitement Red Wings fans had when Detroit called his name late in the first round of the 2018 draft.
-Grade: B
+After recording just 15 points through 66 games in the 2021-22 season, it’s clear that he needs to take his game to another level if this pick is going to grade out well a few more years from now.
+Grade: C+

 Although Filip Zadina is creating a lot of buzz, there are still some who judge this pick by the player selected immediately after him: defenseman Quinn Hughes.
-Given the team’s need on the blue line, it’s not unfair.
+Given the team’s need on the blue line at the time, it’s not unfair.

 The Red Wings’ 2018 Draft can be summarized as the one when they picked up those who fell from their central scouting rankings.
 Many had Zadina pegged as the third-best prospect, yet Detroit snagged him at sixth overall.
 With Zadina, they added a potentially dynamic winger to a prospect pool without much “wow” factor.

 Here is where we start to get an idea of whether a selection was right or wrong.
 All but one of the 31 players selected in the first round of the 2017 Daft have appeared in the NHL.
-Michael Rasmussen is one of them after spending all of the 2018-19 season with the Red Wings, and then following that up with 40 games during the 2020-21 season.
+Michael Rasmussen may not be one of the more prolific players to come out of the first round of that draft, but at least it looks like Detroit got a legitimate NHL player out of the pick (not unsubstantial given the whiffs they had in the first round in the previous two drafts.)

 Players selected after Rasmussen include Martin Necas, Robert Thomas, Filip Chytil and Henri Jokiharju.
-One could argue that Thomas would be a top-six forward for the Red Wings this season, and Jokiharju would hold down a spot somewhere on the blue line – and that’s not to mention Necas, who is quickly becoming one of the Carolina Hurricanes’ top players.
-While the jury is not out on Rasmussen yet, the Red Wings could have had something more with the ninth-overall pick.
+After a breakout season in 2021-22, Thomas would undoubtedly be a top-six forward for the Red Wings right now, and Jokiharju would hold down a spot somewhere on the blue line – and that’s not to mention Necas, who seems like a good breakout candidate for the Carolina Hurricanes sooner rather than later.
+While the jury is not out on Rasmussen yet, the Red Wings definitely could have had something more with the ninth-overall pick.
 Grade: C+

 2016 – Dennis Cholowski (D, 20th Overall)